 Scott Healy is a professional with a real resume and a real “career,” for lack of a better term.
 That aside, he is a creative and original voice in a world that is largely hidden to the masses, and is more magical than most would ever imagine. – Tim Reid, Music Connection

-As a composer, bandleader and producer, Scott released in 2013 Hudson City Suite, by the 10-piece Scott Healy Ensemble, in 2013, to worldwide praise, stellar online and print reviews, national jazz radio airplay, and a 2014 Grammy nomination for Best Instrumental Composition.
-His recent CD, Live at Kilbourn Hall by Scott Healy with the Eastman Chamber Jazz Ensemble, was released in October, 2014.
-Healy was featured on the cover of the February, 2015 issue of Keyboard Magazine, and he was also featured in an “Indie Life” article in the March, 2013 issue of Downbeat.
+As a composer, bandleader and producer, Scott released in 2013 Hudson City Suite, by the 10-piece Scott Healy Ensemble which garnered worldwide attention with reviews, interviews, jazz radio airplay, and a 2014 Grammy nomination for Best Instrumental Composition.
+His CD release, Live at Kilbourn Hall by Scott Healy with the Eastman Chamber Jazz Ensemble, was released in October, 2014.
+Scott was featured on the cover of the February, 2015 issue of Keyboard Magazine, and he was also featured in an “Indie Life” article in the March, 2013 issue of Downbeat.

-In addition to the Grammy nomination he has received awards from BMI, The National Endowment for the Arts, and the “Distinguished Artist” award from the New Jersey State Council on the Arts.
+In addition to the Grammy nomination, he has received awards from BMI, The National Endowment for the Arts, and the “Distinguished Artist” award from the New Jersey State Council on the Arts.

 A native of Cleveland, Ohio and an alumnus of Hawken School, Healy studied classical piano as a teenager with James Tannenbaum at The Cleveland Institute of Music.
 He then attended Eastman School of Music from which he received a degree in Composition, studying with Samuel Adler, Joseph Schwantner, and Warren Benson, and jazz composition and arranging with Rayburn Wright.